chriswessels/meteor-tupperware/README.md

     -p 8080:80 \
     yourname/app

+This example will run your Meteor application configured to connect to Mongo at `mongodb://url`, the Mongo oplog at `mongodb://oplog_url`, and will listen on port `8080` on the host, with Meteor expecting the public address of your app to be `http://yourapp.com`.

-Example of baking options into your image using your `Dockerfile`:
+Example of baking options into your image using your `Dockerfile` so you don't have to pass them in at runtime:

     FROM    chriswessels/meteor-tupperware
     ENV     MONGO_URL="mongodb://url" MONGO_OPLOG_URL="mongodb://oplog_url" ROOT_URL="http://yourapp.com"

 ## Build configuration

 meteor-tupperware supports a few build configuration options that can be modified by creating a `tupperware.json` file in your Meteor project directory, alongside your `Dockerfile`.
+After changing `tupperware.json` you will need to rebuild your image with `docker build` (as above).

 Default configuration options: